ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Jenkins hardware increase test timeout and update container version
 ### Antipattern Category
+X
 ### Keyword
 increase
 ### Note
+This commit does not change any performance-related features related.
+Timeout for tests increased from 300 t0 600.

 ## Commit #629
 ### Hash